All students must complete all requirements listed below during their Senior year to successfully graduate in the College of Education.

 All transfer work from previous semesters must be posted by March 1st for the Spring semester and October 1st for the Fall semester.
 Students must send a copy of their official transcript to the UL Lafayette Office of Admissions for proper evaluation.

-Any graduating senior who is dual enrolled at another institution to complete coursework needed to satisfy degree requirements at UL Lafayette must make sure that his/her transfer work has been approved by Mrs. Riedel, Assistant Dean, in the Office of Student Services in Maxim Doucet, Room 105.
-In addition, students are required to send the UL Lafayette Office of Admissions a copy of their official grade transcript(s) no later than the Wednesday of the before graduation.
+Any graduating senior who is dual enrolled at another institution to complete coursework needed to satisfy degree requirements at UL Lafayette must make sure that his/her transfer work has been approved by the Assistant Dean in the Office of Student Services in Maxim Doucet, Room 105.
+In addition, students are required to send the UL Lafayette Office of Admissions a copy of their official grade transcript(s) no later than Wednesday of the week before graduation.

 NOTE: If this deadline cannot be met, the student should meet with the University Registrar at UL Lafayette or the Dean's Office in Maxim Doucet, Room 114 to explore other means of receiving the requisite grades.